 3.2.1 All examiners are appointed by the Chief Examiner.
-The SEC Chair provides a list of examiners in each subject to the College before November 30.
+The SEC Chair provides a list of examiners in each subject to the College before October 31.
 Subject examiners will typically be selected from the SEC.
-The composition of the SEC is described in the SEC Terms of Reference, in the Subject Committees Handbook https://www.anzcvs.org.au/examiners/subject-standards-and-subject-examination-committees/
+The composition of the SEC is described in the SEC Terms of Reference, in the Subject Committees Handbook

-In the absence of a SEC recommendation(s), examiners will be chosen by the Chief Examiner.
+In the absence of an SEC recommendation(s), examiners will be chosen by the Chief Examiner.

 - 3.2.2 The size of the Subject Examinations Committee (SEC) should be determined by the Chapter, in consultation with the College, based on the typical number of Membership and Fellowship candidates.
 The Subject Examinations Committee (SEC) includes two examination teams, one for Membership and one for Fellowship, as required. - 3.2.3 An attempt should be made to ensure that at least one examiner in each subject has had previous experience at examining for the College. - 3.2.4 Chapters are encouraged to rotate examiners. - 3.2.5 Examiners operate in teams of two at membership level, and two to three at fellowship level.
-Each team will not normally be asked to examine more than twelve membership or if the examination has a practical component ten, for fellowship three candidates.
-When the threshold is exceeded another team of examiners will be appointed. - 3.2.6 In subjects with a large number of candidates there will be teams of two to three Examiners.
-In this case, each team will be led by a Senior Examiner who is responsible for finalising allocated candidates marks and ensuring sufficient comments available for failed candidates in the ERRS.
+Membership examining teams will not be asked to examine more than twelve candidates (ten if the examinations has a practical component).
+Fellowship examining teams will not be asked to examine more than three candidates.
+When the threshold is exceeded another team of examiners will be appointed. - 3.2.6 In subjects with a large number of candidates there will be multiple examining teams each team led by a Senior Examiner who is responsible for finalising allocated candidates marks and ensuring sufficient comments available for failed candidates in the College recording platform.
 The Senior Examiner is appointed by the HSE and is the most experienced examiner in the team.
 The Senior Examiner refers to the Head Subject Examiner. - 3.2.7 Non-College examiners may be used if appropriate examiners are not available within the College, and the nominee is approved by the Chief Examiner.
 Non-veterinarians may be used but their appointment must first be ratified by Council.

 - 3.2.8 Overseas examiners (from countries other than Australia or New Zealand) may be used at the discretion of the Chief Examiner if the appropriate expertise is not available within Australia or New Zealand and/or the use of a high profile overseas examiner may assist the quest for international recognition of College qualifications.
-Chapters wishing to use overseas examiners should write to the Chief Examiner before 30 November in the year preceding the examination.
-Overseas examiners will be requested to meet with College executives during Science Week and report back to overseas colleges and the ANZ College on the examination process. - 3.2.9 Candidates have no role in the choice of examiners.
+Chapters wishing to use overseas examiners should write to the Chief Examiner before 31 October in the year preceding the examination. - 3.2.9 Candidates have no role in the choice of examiners.